Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 However, a potting shed is often the better choice for propagation and early season growing.

-Because the solid timber walls retain heat better than single-pane glass, a potting shed stays warmer at night.
+The solid timber walls retain heat better than single-pane glass.
+A potting shed stays warmer at night.
 This protects delicate seedlings from late spring frosts more effectively than a standard greenhouse.
-The slanted glass roof on our Swallow Potting Sheds still directs plenty of light onto the staging, making it ideal for:
+The slanted glass roof on our Swallow potting sheds still directs plenty of light onto the staging.
+It is ideal for:

 - Starting seeds in trays.